|Denali Base Camp Tour|

 The Great Gorge, as it is also called, is a mile deep in some places.
 The floor is the rugged Ruth Glacier.
 Watch for the brilliant pools of bright blue glacier melt water.

-On the way back, the Tokositna River area at the base of the Alaska Range offers another opportunity to view moose and bear in their natural habitat.
+On the way back, the Tokositna River area at the base of the Alaska Range offers another opportunity to view moose and bears in their natural habitat.